snowplow/snowplowanalytics.com/_posts/2019-11-01-snowplow-r117-biskupin/index.md

 ## Spark Enrich

+Batch pipelines hasn't been extensively tested as part of our plans to focus on real-time and deprecate batch processing.

 A new version of the Spark Enrich can be used by setting it in your EmrEtlRunner configuration:

 ```yaml